 I encouraged her to breathe through the painful feelings.

-Once she was able to, she began to share about a life of doing what everyone around her told her to do.
+Once she was able to, she began to share stories about a life of doing what everyone around her told her to do.
 And, always feeling like she fell short.

 - She described her painful self-image as a 'fraud.'